Skip to main content | Skip to section menu | Access keys.

 Clackmannanshire Council Online

-How is support for learning organised in Clackmannanshire
+How is additional support for learning organised in Clackmannanshire?

 Clackmannanshire Education Service is committed to the principle of mainstream education for all children and young people, as outlined in Scottish Government legislation.

 All children and young people need support to help them learn.
-The main sources of support in pre-school provision and schools are the staff who, through their normal practice (which includes ongoing assessment and adaptations as part of good teaching) and the use of the Getting It Right For Every Child (GIRFEC) approach, can meet a diverse range of needs.
+The main sources of support in Early Learning Centres and schools are the staff who, through their normal practice (which includes ongoing assessment and adaptations as part of good teaching) and the use of the Getting It Right For Every Child (GIRFEC) approach, can meet a diverse range of needs.
 Most children and young people will be able to learn with this support.

 Some children or young people will need additional support, for example: